EionRobb/purple-mattermost/INSTALL.md

 When complete, click **Add** to complete the creation of your new Mattermost account.
 This should bring you back to the **Accounts** screen.

+GitLab (MMAUTHTOKEN) authentication workaround:

+- Login to your mattermost server with your browser.
+- Obtain the value of MMAUTHTOKEN cookie for your mattermost server.
+  (in Firefox: Preferences -> Privacy -> Remove individual cookies -> your mattermost server -> MMAUTHTOKEN -> Content)
+- Copy it to **Password:** field.
+- In **Advanced** account setup tab check **Use password as MMAUTHTOKEN**.

+Note: MMAUTHTOKEN expires after a server defined time: above procedure needs
+      to be repeated each time it happens.

 #### 3) Sign-on to Mattermost

 On the **Accounts** screen double-click on your Mattermost server to join.